Students prepare their live newscast, Point News, in the University's television studio. Watch a video to learn more.

 Can you picture yourself on the evening news?
 Hear yourself on the radio?
-You’ll get an opportunity to prepare for careers in broadcasting with our broadcasting reporting major, which is one part strong academics, one part insight and one part hands-on experience.
+You’ll get an opportunity to prepare for careers in broadcasting with our broadcast major, which is one part strong academics, one part insight and one part hands-on experience.
 You’ll get started within our classes and then move outside into the professional world.
 In this program, broadcasting internships are a must, and with so many AM, FM, television stations and production houses in and around Pittsburgh, they’re easy to find.

 Classroom and extracurricular activities include commercial, news and script writing; producing, directing and editing for radio/TV; on-air performance skills; program scheduling and production; corporate broadcasting; announcing; and station promotions.

 You can put your classroom learning to work by joining the staff of the award-winning, student-operated radio station, WPPJ (AM-670).
 Television majors can produce shows and other content for U-View, Point Park’s Student Broadcasting Network.
 And we encourage you to join Point Park's chapter of the National Broadcasting Society, a professional group that connects you with other students, local broadcast media, professional groups and reputable local broadcasters.

 One of the most state-of-the-art broadcast production facilities in Western Pennsylvania is all yours, right here at Point Park.
 If you can dream it, you can produce it here because the Point Park University production facilities are capable of anything.